kingston-hackSpace/Interactive_Graphics/README.md

 Unity and Unreal are widely used in **games and immersive experiences (VR/AR)**.

-Can integrate with sensors, cameras and microcontrollers via plugins or custom bridges
+Can integrate with sensors, cameras and microcontrollers via plugins or custom bridges.

 Both powerful but have a steeper learning curve and are best suited to larger or more technically complex projects.

-Requires software local intallation.
-Available for Windows and MacOS.
+Requires software local intallation; available for Windows and MacOS.

 Free to use with limitations.

-More guidance, book a consultation with a **KSA Immersive Lab** techician
+For further guidance, please book a consultation with a **KSA Immersive Lab** techician

 ----
 Industry relevance:
 ----

-**p5.js** and **Processing** remain very strong for teaching, prototyping and creative experimentation.
-They’re widely used in education, interactive art projects, generative visuals, and early prototyping of ideas.
+**p5.js** and **Processing** are widely used in education, interactive art projects, generative visuals, and early prototyping of ideas.
 Not usually used for high-end commercial experiences or large scale installations on its own, but excellent for prototyping the concept before moving to more advanced tools.

 **Three.js** Highly relevant for web-delivered 3D graphics.
 Big companies, galleries and creative studios use it for interactive web visuals, online exhibitions and browser experiences.

 **TouchDesigner** Very strong in live visuals, installations, interactive performances, projection mapping and responsive environments.

-**Unity / Unreal**Extremely strong — these are major realtime graphics engines used in games, XR (AR/VR), interactive installations and experiential applications.
+**Unity / Unreal** Extremely strong — these are major realtime graphics engines used in games, XR (AR/VR), interactive installations and experiential applications.